allysonpdm/arch-crud-laravel/README.md

 Others properties to configure the service:
 - `$onTransaction`: Controls whether database rollbacks will be performed if an exception occurs, default is true.
-- `$onTransaction`: Controls whether database rollbacks will be performed if an exception occurs, default is true.
 - `$onCache`: Controls whether the results of the `show()` and `list()` methods will be cached.
 The `update()` method creates and updates cache values, the default is true.
 - `$relationships`: You can enter an array with the relationships you want to display.
 It is possible to use the `getRelationships()` method to get all the relationships.
 The default is an empty array.